 Piet Heyn monument (1870) Joseph Graven

 Piet Heyn (1577-1629) was a skilled seafarer and naval commander.
-He was known as sober, resourceful, fearless and skilled in the trade.
-With those qualities, he first joined the Dutch East India Company (VOC).
-He later obtained command of a number of missions from the West India Company (WIC).
-On the high seas - often in war situations and surrounded by piracy - the Delfshavenaar showed a remarkable leniency.
-Heyn respected the Spanish enemy (he had spent nearly ten years in captivity), spoke compassionately about the fate of Africans, and denounced the treatment that enslaved Indians received in America: "Is it any wonder the Indian want to avenge our suffering on us?
-Friendship must come from us, because we visit them - they did not visit us.
-Let us see to it that we do not arouse God's anger by committing indecent acts and behaviors. " Heyn had nothing to do with the slave trade.
-Only six years after Heyn's death did the WIC bid farewell to the commandment that "slave trade is an unauthorized form of trade for Christians."
+He was known for being sober, resourceful, fearless and skilled in the trade.
+With those qualities he first entered the service of the Dutch East India Company (VOC).
+Later he was given command of a number of West India Company (WIC) missions.
+On the high seas - often in war situations and surrounded by piracy - the Delfshavenaar displayed a remarkable leniency.
+Heyn respected the Spanish enemy (he had spent nearly ten years in captivity), spoke with compassion about the fate of Africans, and denounced the treatment of enslaved Indians in America: 'Is it any wonder that the Indian avenge his suffering on us?
+Friendship must come from our side, for we visit them - they have not visited us.
+Let us see to it that we do not provoke God's anger by being guilty of improper actions and conduct. ' Heyn had nothing to do with the slave trade.
+Only six years after Heyn's death, the WIC said goodbye to the commandment that "slave trade is an illegal form of trade for Christians."